manoritesandeep/manoritesandeep/README.md

 - 👋 Hi, I’m Sandeep
 - 👀 My interests include, but not limited to ...
 Data Science, Software Engineering, MLOps, Artificial Intelligence.
-- 🌱 I’m always learning and imporving my skills ...
-Python3, Flask, ML, Django, Web development,Managerial Accounting, always trying to improve my skills.
+- 🌱 As a continuous learner, I am always looking for new ways to improve my skills...
+Python3, Flask, ML, Django, Managerial Accounting, Web development
 - Building application using XCode, SWIFT, Firebase and SWIFTUI.
 - 💞️ Happy to collaborate on...
 Software development, iOS App building, Business ventures
 - 📫 How to reach me...
 DM on LinkedIn: @ www.linkedin.com/in/sandeepsolanki